-It needs only to be able to hold water, though a broad, shallow container works especially well.
-You can buy something especially for this water garden, but it's fun to get resourceful and rummage around the kitchen for a shallow bowl, copper pot, or glass dish.
+For this simple water feature, a broad, shallow container works especially well.
+You can buy something especially for this simple water garden idea, but it's fun to get resourceful and rummage around the kitchen for a shallow bowl, copper pot, or glass dish.

 These days, most garden centers are carrying a wide variety of water garden plants.
 The best for a small garden such as these are the "floater" plants, that is, the plants that simply float on top of the water surface.
 They include water lettuce, azolla, duckweed, water hyacinth, and frog bit.